 Pender Island Ferry

-The Pender Island ferry is the most common way to reach the island.
+Ferry is the most common way to reach the island.
 Long-distance routes between Victoria and Vancouver can be reserved in advance on the BC Ferries website but shorter inter-island routes are first come, first served.

 Either way, the schedules change seasonally so you will want to go to their website to confirm the most up-to-date times.